Jim-ZhenXue/acml-2016-website/pages/authors/call-for-papers.rst

 .. contents::

-The 8th Asian Conference on Machine Learning (ACML 2016) will be held at the university of Waikato, Hamilton, New Zealand on November 16-18, 2016.
+The 8th Asian Conference on Machine Learning (ACML 2016) will be held at the University of Waikato, Hamilton, New Zealand on November 16-18, 2016.
 The conference aim is to provide a leading international forum for researchers in machine learning and related fields to share their new ideas, progresses and achievements.
 Submissions from regions other than the Asia-Pacific are highly